KI-CISWG/MVCR/mvcr-0.6.md

 # MVCR-Specification-Restructure
 ## Minimum Viable Consent Receipt Specification

 The 0.6 version of the MVCR specification focuses on the requirements for the MVCR specification.
 Future versions of this specification will add additional material to allow for the technical implementation of an MVCR.
-As a result this version of the specification has been reduced with material from previous edits being added in according the stage and agreed roadmap of the MVCR in the CISWG.
+As a result, this version of the specification has been reduced by removing material from previous edits, which will be added in according the stage and agreed roadmap of the MVCR in the CISWG.

 # Executive Summary

-The Consent & Information Sharing Working Group (CISWG) is distilling a small common set of consent requirements for information sharing that are salient across jurisdictions with Fair Information Practices based privacy instruments and standards.(ISO and ITPA footnote)  The aim is to use these for a common generic set of consent requirements and to specify the minimum required links, fields and data formats to meet the minimum obligations for information sharing.
+The Consent & Information Sharing Working Group (CISWG) is distilling a small, common set of consent requirements for information sharing that are salient across jurisdictions with Fair Information Practices based privacy instruments and standards.(ISO and ITPA footnote)  These common requirements will constitute the minimum viable consent requirements,  specifying the minimum required links, fields and data formats to meet the minimum obligations for information sharing.

-The MVCR comprises the core Consent Receipt (CR) specification and specifically refers to the notices required for consent to be valid when collecting personal information.
-This is currently managed by each organisations separately, with bespoke policies that are closed to systematic use by an individual.
+The MVCR comprises the core Consent Receipt (CR) specification and specifically refers to the notices required for compliant consent to be valid when collecting personal information.
+This is currently managed by organisations separately, with bespoke policies that are closed to systematic use by an individual.
 The MVCR addresses this problem.

 # Problem Statement
-Information sharing is a complex issue as organisations that require consent for the collection of personal information from individuals have specific legal obligations related to the context and the collection of those data.
-These obligations require privacy policies and/or notices about how personal information may be collected, used, disclosed, retained and disposed of.
+Information sharing is a complex issue for organisations that require consent for the collection of personal information from individuals and have specific legal obligations related to the context and the collection of those data.
+These obligations require privacy policies and/or notices about how personal information may be collected, used, disclosed, retained and disposed of or deleted.
 As each organisation posts their policies in different locations, and often change the content and URI of the policies, this is systematically unusable.
 Each organisation has their own best practices, policy structures and policy formats.
 This results in a closed (or 'siloed') type of transparency, that violates the  Openness (transparency and notice) privacy principles, is very costly to manage for all stakeholders and very difficult to regulate effectively.

-Currently there is a static and binary notice and consent infrastructure that is regulated and neither usable nor suitable for its intended purposes.
-An individual is expected to perform beyond what is reasonable in the current context.
-They are expected to find and read policies, understand all of the information sharing relationships in context, and manage each consent and personal information relationship with their associated identities with all of these organisations.
-In other words, each individual is expected to understand what information is being collected about them, how it will be used and for what purposes, with which types of entities their information will be shared.
-All of this is expected without having the ability to take a record and manage consent independently out of context.
-Meanwhile in context people are expected to keep track of all active consent, when making new consent agreements.
+Currently there is a static and binary notice and consent infrastructure that is regulated, yet neither usable nor suitable for its intended purposes.
+An individual is asked to perform beyond what is reasonable in the current context.
+They are expected to find and read policies, understand all of the information sharing relationships in context and anticipate the effects of their choices, and manage each consent and personal information relationship with their associated identities with all of these organisations.
+In other words, each individual is expected to understand what information is being collected about them, how it will be used and for what purposes, with which types of entities their information will be shared and understand the consequences.
+All of this is asked without having the ability to take a record and manage consent independently out of context.
+Meanwhile, in context, people are expected to keep track of all active consent, when making new consent agreements.

-Information sharing is dramatically increasing so the capacity for people to manage information sharing and identity based relationships needs also to increase.
-A specification for a minimum core generically viable consent can address specific jurisdictional requirements and provided evidence of compliance with ISO 29100 or other privacy frameworks.
+Information sharing is dramatically increasing, and so the capacity for people to manage information sharing and identity based relationships needs also to increase.
+A specification for a minimum core, generically viable consent can address specific jurisdictional requirements and provided evidence of compliance with ISO 29100 or other privacy frameworks.

 Individuals' capacity to manage their privacy is increased if they are able to aggregate and manage consent & information sharing relationships with consent receipts.
 Organisations can use these receipts to standardize the consent experience.
 Consent receipts also provide a channel for organisations to advertise trust.
+Regulatators may use standardized consents to understand whether requirements are being met.

 The core receipt specification addresses general, or regulatory, consent requirements.
 More elaborate consent receipts can become a vehicle for trust networks, federations, trust marks, privacy icons, assurances, certifications and self asserted community and industry reputations.